eth-educators/eth-docker-docs/website/docs/Usage/QuickStart.md

 11/12 and Ubuntu 22.04/24.04.

 > If you are using a minimal version of Debian without common utilities installed, please install `sudo` and `git`
-> as the `root` user with `apt install sudo git`, then make your main non-root user a member of the sudo group
+> as the `root` user with `apt install sudo git`, then make your non-root user a member of the sudo group
 > with `usermod -aG sudo <username>`.

-> Eth Docker itself needs to be installed as that non-root user, for security purposes.
+Eth Docker needs to be installed while logged into a user account other than `root`, for security purposes.

 Download Eth Docker